YiyongZhao/MicroSynViz/README-test.md

 ### 4. TE GFF file(s) (optional)
 - For single‑species mode: `--te_gff`
 - For cross‑species mode: `--te_gff1` and `--te_gff2`

 If the attribute contains `Target "Motif:xxx"`, the motif name is displayed; otherwise "unknown".
+We recommend using the RepeatMasker annotation output file (.out.gff format) as input.
 Example:
 ```text
 ##gff-version 3
 ##sequence-region Chr1 1 43270923